 As we have found to be true over the past several weeks, learning can happen virtually.
 Each day, the computer screen engages students by entertaining, teaching and challenging them.
 A high schooler, however, has both an academic life at school and an extracurricular one.
 Although many activities that rely on students being physically together are now cancelled, student newspapers continue to publish.
-Five editor-in-chiefs of their school newspapers reflect on their experiences changing and adapting to remote journalism.
+Five editors-in-chief of their school newspapers reflect on their experiences changing and adapting to remote journalism.

 High school senior Josephine Schizer, co-Editor-In-Chief of The Rampage, Ramaz Upper School’s newspaper, expressed how much of her experience with her staff has not changed since online learning began, as The Rampage’s staff typically does not have many in-person meetings.
 “Students are still writing articles, and a lot of them have been about how our school community is responding to the coronavirus,” she commented.
 In fact, Schizer has been taking advantage of some opportunities created by our technology.
 “We [had] a press conference on Zoom with the administration and our Rampage writers so the writers could ask questions for their articles,” she explained.
 “That would have been hard to accomplish in person since everyone’s schedules are usually so different, but it was easier to plan on Zoom.”
 While this event was a huge success for Schizer, there are also some challenges created by not being together in school.
 True for The Rampage and many other newspapers, schools are not able to distribute print editions of their papers.
 She added, “We always post our articles online and promote them on Schoology, but we find that more people read the print paper anyway.”
 To address this concern, Editor-in-Chief Schizer uploaded her layout to issuu, a digital publishing platform, so students are able to read the articles as they would in the print paper.